Waste Avoidance and Resource Recovery Amendment (Container Deposit Scheme) Act (Part 5 of the Waste Avoidance and Resource Recovery Act 2001)

 Containers should be returned empty, uncrushed, unbroken and with the original label attached.
 The below exceptions apply.

 |Amount of Deposit||

 The collection point network is made up of several types of return points including Reverse Vending Machines (RVMS), Automated Depots, Over the Counter (OTC) and Donation Stations.
-Return points can be found through the Return and Earn online search tool.

 The network operator, TOMRA Cleanaway, is responsible for setting up and maintaining the collection point network in accordance with the community access targets set by the NSW Government.

 12.68¢ weighted average supply price (exlcuding GST).
 Frozen from February 2021 to July 2021.

 The Return and Earn container deposit scheme is a NSW Government initiative, funded by contributions from the beverage industry, that aims to reduce beverage container litter in the environment.
 It offers a 10¢ refund to consumers, incentivising them to hold onto their eligible containers or pick up littered containers left behind by others, for depositing at return points across NSW.

 From 1 December 2017, consumers can participate in Return and Earn in three ways:

 - Take eligible drink containers to collection points including reverse vending machines and claim the refund.